 “Well, that’s what I’m worried about, son.
 Your mom wants to leave Miami.”

-“What!
+“What?
 Dad!
 I can’t leave here.
-Do you know how hard I’ve worked, just to have friends?
+Do you know how hard I work, just to have friends?
 It’s not like in the military where everyone gets along.
 Can’t you talk her out of it?”
-All of a sudden, the divorce affected me.
+All of a sudden, the divorce affects me.
 ‘It’s not fair.
 My life will be ruined by this.”

 “That’s what happens when families break up.”

 “Let me live with you, then.”

-I saw that this idea took him by surprise.
+I se that this idea takes him by surprise.

 “Don’t you think your mother needs you?”

 Tears were dripping off my lashes.
 “I think she needs you a lot more.”

 “Well, let me think about it.”